Status

 Learn more

-Keeping you informed about the Project’s design development, potential impacts, and proposed mitigation is important to us.
+Keeping you informed about the project’s design development, potential impacts, and proposed mitigation is important to us.
 We remain committed to working with the community to ensure the best outcome for the region.

 If you’d like to arrange a formal briefing, please call one of our Stakeholder Engagement Advisors on 1800 732 761 or email inlandrailnsw@artc.com.au.